-The Women’s and Gender Studies program focuses on examining women’s and men’s identities and experiences in relation to gender, race, age and culture; addresses issues of power and resistance, and connects feminist theories and research to public policy and social justice.
+The Women’s and Gender Studies program focuses on examining women’s and men’s identities and experiences in relation to gender, race, age and culture; addresses issues of power and resistance; and connects feminist theories and research to public policy and social justice.

 - Women and politics

-- Women and the law
+- Women in the Middle East

 - Gender and Human Development